VynceMontgomery/migrating-coffeescript-to-es6-javascript/post.md

 ### 3.1 Arrow Functions

 ES6 JavaScript has no thin arrow function `->`.
-Essentially, CoffeeScript `->` == ES6 `=>`.
-There is no equivalent CoffeScript fat arrow function, and if you got lazy like me, you're going to have to change a lot if you're coming back from the dark side.
+ES6 `=>` is essentially equivalent to CoffeScript fat arrow function.
+It even allows you to omit the braces and return statement in the case where the function is a single expression.

 ![Dark Side Cat](//www.starwarscats.com/wp-content/uploads/2013/01/darth-vader-cat.jpg)